The O'Brien Student Experience

 - The names and contact information for three references.

-ALL materials should be submitted in PDF format and emailed to email@example.com.
-Please ensure your hyperlinks are working.
+ALL materials should be emailed to email@example.com.
+Please ensure that any hyperlinks are working.

 Yes.
 Interns will be selected by the O'Brien program in consultation with faculty and incoming fellows.